AI terminal

 - Warp focuses on AI-assisted CLI usage; thane focuses on Claude Code orchestration and security

-- thane provides kernel-level sandboxing; Warp has no sandboxing
+- thane provides OS-level sandboxing; Warp has no sandboxing

-- Warp is polished and cross-platform; thane is Linux-native and purpose-built for Claude Code
+- Warp is polished and cross-platform; thane runs natively on Linux and macOS, purpose-built for AI coding agents

 Feature comparison